lubuntu-team/manual/source/2/2.4/2.4.8/Redshift.rst

 Usage
 -----
-To suspend using Redshift left click on the the tray icon that looks like a light bulb and check the :menuselection:`Suspended` checkbox.
+To suspend using Redshift right click on the the tray icon that looks like a light bulb and check the :menuselection:`Suspended` checkbox.
 If redshift is suspended the tray icon will appear grayed out and will be a brighter white if Redshift is active.
 To read information about your settings for color temperature and your location left click on the light bulb tray icon and select :menuselection:`Show info`.
-To quite Redshift left click the tray icon and select :menuselection:`Quit`.
+To quit Redshift right click the tray icon and select :menuselection:`Quit`.

 .. image:: redshift.png